wesgarland/niim/README.md

   those for helping to put niim into certain modes (like "break on uncaught") for specific programs.
 * The plan for version numbers is to track node-inspect, with letter suffixes for disambiguation.
+* Bugfixes related to core functionality will be implemented in feature branches that should be easy for the main project to merge.

 ### Release Status
 This fork is barely past the "proof of concept" stage.
 Please be aware that it is barely tested on my machines, let alone yours.
-I'm running Node 10.20 on Linux x86_64 and work and Node 14 on macOs Catalina at work.
+I'm running Node 10.20 on Linux x86_64 atwork and Node 14 on macOs Catalina at home.
 Please let me know if you're using niim and find it useful - and feel free to suggest ideas!

 ### Launching Niim